What Is Apple Cider? How to Make Apple Cider

 Step 5: Racking

-• Transfer: Use sanitized siphon tubing to transfer the cider from the primary fermenter to a secondary fermenter, leaving sediment behind.
+• Use sanitized siphon tubing to transfer the cider from the primary fermenter to a secondary fermenter, leaving sediment behind.

 Step 6: Secondary Fermentation